Book of Amos: Themes

 The central idea of the book of Amos is that God puts his people on the same level as the surrounding nations – God expects the same purity of them all.
 As it is with all nations that rise up against the kingdom of God, even Israel and Judah will not be exempt from the judgment of God because of their idolatry and unjust ways.
 The nation that represents Yahweh must be made pure of anything or anyone that profanes the name of God; his name must be exalted.

-Amos is the first prophet to use the term "the Day of the Lord."
+Amos is the first prophet to use the term "the Day of the Lord".
 This phrase becomes important within future prophetic and apocalyptic literature.
 For the people of Israel "The Day of the Lord" is the day when God will fight against his and their enemies, and it will be a day of victory for Israel.
 However, Amos and other prophets include Israel as an enemy of God, as Israel is guilty of injustice toward the innocent, poor, and young women.
 To Amos "The Day of the Lord" will be a day of doom.

-Other major ideas proposed in the book of Amos include: justice and concern for the disadvantaged, and that Yahweh is God of all nations (not just Israel), and is likewise the judge of all nations, and is also a God of moral righteousness.
+Other major ideas proposed in the book of Amos include justice and concern for the disadvantaged, and that Yahweh is God of all nations (not just Israel), and is likewise the judge of all nations, and is also a God of moral righteousness.
 Also that Yahweh created all people, and the idea that Israel's covenant with God did not exempt them from accountability for sin; as well as that God elected and liberated Israel so that he would be known throughout the world.
 And that if God destroys the unjust, a remnant will remain, and that God is free to judge whether to redeem Israel.

+Archaeology

+In excavations in the City of David in Jerusalem, archaeologists discovered a layer dating back to an earthquake that occurred in the 8th century BC, a discovery that appears to agree with the account in Amos 1:1-2,.